zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/run-autopilot/run-autopilot.md

 3. Run the following four queries and record the runtime:

- **Query a)** Find per-company average age of passengers from Switzerland, Italy and France
+ **Query 1)** Find per-company average age of passengers from Switzerland, Italy and France

     ```
 <copy>SELECT